 - 1. Log in to the home page.

-- 2. Click Advanced settings ().
+- Click Advanced Settings ().

 - Click Router > LAN.

 - 4. Set DNS Mode to one of the following:

-- Auto The DNS server specified by Sprint is used.
+- Auto The DNS server specified by your service provider is used.
 DNS Relay is enabled by default.

 - Manual The routing hardware assigns DHCP clients the DNS servers specified in the Manual DNS Server #1 and #2 fields.